tomasbasham/ratelimit/README.rst

       return response

 This method makes a call to our API.
-Note that this method has been implemented with a decorator enforcing that it may only be called once per second.
+Note that this method has been implemented with a decorator enforcing that it may only be called 100 times per hour.

 The argument passed into the decorator imposes the number of method invocation allowed over a time period specified (in seconds).
 If no time period is specified then it default to 1 second.